 According to the Estonian Business Register, there were around 315 100% or partially Dutch capital-based companies registered in Estonia as of April 1, 2015.
 The biggest Dutch companies in Estonia are Maxima Eesti OÜ, Alexela Logistics, Adven Eesti, Repo Vabrikud, Kunda Nordic Tsement, Starman, Tallinna Vesi.
 Some of these companies are not of Dutch origin, but have their headquarters registered in the Netherlands.

-As of 31 December 2016, Estonian direct investments in the Netherlands totalled 221 million euros, which makes up 3.9% of all Estonia's direct investments abroad.
+As of 31 December 2017, Estonian direct investments in the Netherlands totalled 194 million euros, which makes up 3% of all Estonia's direct investments abroad (7th place).
 Investments have primarily gone to professional, research, and technical activity; financial and insurance activity; wholesale and retail trade; electrical energy supply; transport and inventory; information and communication; and real estate.

 Due to increasing interest of Estonian companies in the Netherlands, Enterprise Estonia (EAS) opened its Representative Office in the Netherlands (near Rotterdam) in 2014, which is manned by an export adviser (Thijs de Neeve).